Which Leakage Types Matter? A Quantitative Landscape Across 2,047 Benchmark Datasets: Conclusion

-\textbf{Boundary leakage} (Class IV) is invisible under random CV because random folding destroys the structure that would reveal it (\citeproc{ref-roberts2017cross}{Roberts et al. 2017}).
+\textbf{Class IV leakage} is invisible under random cross-validation because random folding destroys the structure that would reveal it (\citeproc{ref-roberts2017cross}{Roberts et al. 2017}).
 On 14 datasets with verified genuine timestamps, the pure temporal effect (after controlling for training-set size) averages +0.023 AUC; 92 FOREX datasets confirm the null at zero.
 The effect is domain-dependent: near zero on typical benchmarks, substantial where real concept drift exists.